-This is a two platform station with a passing loop on the Far North line.
+This is a two platform station with a passing loop on the Far North Line.
 The main station building, of two storeys, is on the southbound platform.
 This has similarities to that at Golspie, by the same architect William Fowler.
 Platforms are linked by a typical Highland Railway lattice footbridge.

-This was the terminus of the line, replacing the temporary termnus at West Helmsdale, until extension to Thurso and Wick in 1874.
+This was the terminus of the line, replacing the temporary terminus at West Helmsdale, until extension to Thurso and Wick in 1874.

 The station building has been converted to provide accommodation.
 Helmsdale Station